6 Best Exercises for Lower Back Pain Relief

-6 best Lower back exercises to strengthen your back and relieving from back pain.
+6 best Lower back exercises to strengthen your back and relieve from back pain.

-It's also a leading cause of lost productivity.
-An estimate of 149 millions lost days of work per year due to lower back pain.
+Close to 150 million days of work get lost per year due to lower back pain.

-And almost no one is immune to this according to some data.
+And almost no one is immune to this problematic pain according to some data.

 What Exactly Causes Lower Back Pain

-You don't have to be old to experience or get lower back pain.
+You don’t have to be old to experience lower back pain.
 Lower back pain can be caused by any of the following:

 - Stiffness of the lower back and surrounding muscles

-- Long period of sitting in the same position
+- A long period sitting in the same position

 - Muscle spasm